SergeyParamonov/datasets/README.md

 # datasets
-A collection of interesting datasets
+A collection of interesting datasets:

+The folder *Meduza* contains data about the news aggregator Meduza.io